Orthogonal Laurent polynomials on the unit circle and snake-shaped matrix factorizations: Introduction

 Unitary five-diagonal matrices have a number of interesting features, including the statement proven in the literature that (see further in this paper for more details) from all non-trivial classes of unitary matrices, unitary five-diagonals have the smallest bandwidth.
 Here the word \lq non-trivial\rq\ refers to matrices which are not expressible as a direct sum of smaller matrices.

-While this statement about the minimal bandwidth is certainly correct, it is a curious fact that this does \emph{not} imply that unitary five-diagonal matrices are also \emph{numerically} superior with respect to other non-trivial classes of unitary matrices.
-For example, another class of unitary matrices which is often used in the literature is the class of \emph{unitary Hessenberg matrices}, given explicitly by
+While this statement about the minimal bandwidth is certainly correct, it is a curious fact that this does \emph{not} imply that unitary five-diagonal matrices are also \emph{numerically} superior with respect to other non-trivial classes of unitary/isometric matrices.
+For example, another class of matrices which is often used in the literature is the class of \emph{isometric Hessenberg matrices}, given explicitly by

 Note that the matrix in \eqref{fullHess} is of infinite dimension.
-Therefore it should actually be called an \emph{isometric} Hessenberg matrix rather than a unitary Hessenberg matrix, see e.g.\ \cite{Gragg1}.
-Nevertheless, throughout this paper we choose to slightly abuse the notation by using everywhere the unified term \emph{unitary} rather than isometric, for reasons of notational uniformity.
+This matrix is called \emph{isometric} since its columns are orthonormal; a similar property for the rows is not guaranteed.

 In \eqref{fullHess} we use again the notation $\alpha_k$, $\rho_k$ to denote the Schur parameters and complementary Schur parameters, respectively.
 These are the same numbers as in the matrix \eqref{fullCMV}; see further.